Four-way talks call for end to Ukraine violence

 Speaking on Russian television Putin accused the authorities in Kiev of plunging the country into an "abyss".

-The Kremlin leader overturned decades of post-Cold War diplomacy last month by declaring Russia had a right to intervene in neighbouring countries and by annexing Crimea.
+The Kremlin leader overturned decades of post-Cold War diplomacy last month by declaring Russia had a right to intervene in neighboring countries and by annexing Crimea.

 Kiev fears he will use any violence as a pretext to launch an invasion of eastern Ukraine by Russian forces.

-"I hope that they are able to realise what a pit, what an abyss the current authorities are in and dragging the country into," said Putin.
+"I hope that they are able to realize what a pit, what an abyss the current authorities are in and dragging the country into," said Putin.

 At the Ukrainian national guard headquarters in Mariupol, on the Sea of Azov, there was evidence the building had come under attack.